echeran/smile-of-murugan/webbook/chapter03.md

 One extreme case was to date these texts between the 9th-10th and the 13th Cent.
 A.D.
-These attempts are no more seriously considered nowadays, though in the earlier editions of the *Encyclo-* *paedia Britannica* or in the writings of the French scholar Julien Vinson this was the accepted dating.
-However, neither Vinson nor

-[^nakkirars]: The identity of these two Nakkīrars is still a disputed question.
-To be precise, there are actually more Nakkīrars than two in Tamil writing.
-Many bards bore the name of Kirar (e.g. Kuṭṭuvaṉ Kīraṇār, Maturai Nakkīrar, Viļankīraṇār).
-Of the better known Nakkīrars, there may be three or four:
-1. Nakkīrar the bard, the author of the lyrical pieces in the *tokais*.
-2. He is probably identical with Nakkīrar, the author of the beautiful lay “The Long Good Northern Wind".
-A.D.
-215 (?).
-3. Another Nakkīrar, the author of *Tirumurukāṟṟuppaṭai*.
-Cca 700-800 A.D.
-4. He may or may not be identical with Nakkīrar the author of the commentary of Iṟaiyaṉār's *Kaḷaviyal* (that is with Maturaik Kaṇakkāyaṉār Makan Nakkīrar).
-Cca 700-800 A.D.
-5. One or more Nakkīrars, author(s) of some of the poems which are included in the 11th *Tirumuṟai* (Saiva Canon).

-Rost, the author of the pertinent lines in the *Encyclopaedia Britanni-* *ca,* had access to the earliest texts; they were not aware of their existence (Vinson knew only one of the anthologies, *Kalittokai,* which is anyhow a later collection, Caldwell and Rost considered the *Tirukkuṟaḷ* to be the earliest Tamil literary work).
+These attempts are no more seriously considered nowadays, though in the earlier editions of the *Encyclopaedia Britannica* or in the writings of the French scholar Julien Vinson this was the accepted dating.
+However, neither Vinson nor Rost, the author of the pertinent lines in the *Encyclopaedia Britannica*, had access to the earliest texts; they were not aware of their existence (Vinson knew only one of the anthologies, *Kalittokai*, which is anyhow a later collection, Caldwell and Rost considered the *Tirukkuṟaḷ* to be the earliest Tamil literary work).
 This dating of the beginnings of Tamil literature can be thus dismissed without